ironhack-labs/lab-react-tweets/README.md

 **Expected Result**

-When you are done setting up the above files, your app should display the `Tweet` component as show here:
+When done setting up the above files, your app should display the `Tweet` component as shown here:

 ![Tweet component after the initial setup](https://education-team-2020.s3.eu-west-1.amazonaws.com/web-dev/labs/lab-react-tweets-1.png)